 Sprung area elastic systems can accept high loadings that arise when maintenance equipment or seating systems are used.
-The load distribution panels within the DYNAMIK Sydney or London systems distribute and accept the high loadings perfectly.
+The load distribution panels within the DYNAMIK Komfort Plus or Flexi-Beam Plus systems distribute and accept the high loadings perfectly.

 Point elastic foam-backed floors are generally not recommended or liked by wheelchair users as they provide a surface with a high rolling resistance and poor maneuverability which in turn can cause muscular strains and fatigue issues if the wheels sink into the foam backing.
 A3/A4 Sprung systems finished with a solid synthetic surface provide an ideal surface for wheelchair use with low rolling resistance and ideal maneuverability as well as high indentation resistance and durability.

 The DYNAMIK Komfort Plus or DYNAMIK Flexi-Beam Plus systems finished with a solid playing surface come with a 25 year warranty as opposed to 10 years typically offered for a P3 foam-backed surface.

 The DYNAMIK Komfort Plus and DYNAMIK Flexi-Beam Plus systems are “floating floors” and hence bridge any movement joints that maybe within the floor slab.

 The DYNAMIK Komfort Plus and DYNAMIK Flexi-Beam Plus systems finished with a solid playing surface will have a life in excess of 35 years as opposed to 15 years for a typical point elastic floor.